tychonievich/archimedes/meta/tasks/README.md

 If neither `retval` nor `outputs` is specified and `exact: False`{.yaml} is specified, neither `retval` nor `outputs` are checked except as required by `constraints`.

+### Controlling visibility

+This system provides three levels of feedback.

+- `"feedback"` will be a string listing passed/failed messages listed under `feedback`, with "passed $x$ out of $y$ additional tests" for tests that have no `feedback` and that are not hidden with `hide: true`{.yaml}.
+    Hidden cases are not shown at all.

+- `"missed"` is an array of strings, each one being the `name` (defaulting to a summary of the function arguments and typed inputs) of one failed test that is not hidden with `hide: true`{.yaml}.

+- `"details"` is an array of objects, one per test performed.

+The intended use is to release `"feedback"` on a limited, early basis and provide `"missed"` at some cost to the user.
+But there are many other options available: you could use `name`s to hide the details of `"missed"` test cases, or use visible 0-`weight` cases and `hide` all non-0 `weight` cases, etc.

 ### Specification formats